+April joined SVA in 1997 after earning her A.A. in Arts and Sciences and A.A. in Veterinary Technology at Pierce Community College.
 Outside the office, April makes glycerin soaps, salves, lip balms, and facial masks.
 She also enjoys gardening – growing Italian herbs, mostly – and spending time with her family.

 Since she is admittedly a bit hyperactive, Lisa enjoys working in a profession that requires physical and mental stamina.
 Outside the office Lisa prefers to be outdoors.
 Her favorite outdoor activities are cycling, sailing, hiking, skate skiing and skijoring with her sweet pointer mix, Lexie.
 When she gets some down time she can be found reading or studying a language.

-Ga-Wing joined SVA in 2007 after earning a B.S. in Biology from the University of Washington.
-Ga-Wing has a cat, Bronson and a dog named Ruckus.
+Ga-Wing joined SVA as a veterinary assistant in 2007 after earning a B.S. in Biology from the University of Washington.
+In 2019, she became one of two Call Center Coordinators who help to handle messages and prescriptions for all of our hospitals.
+Ga-Wing lives on a farm with at least one cat, and two dogs named Ruckus and Mossy, some chickens, and couple of pasture horses.
 She enjoys going to the mountains, traveling, playing sports, and spending time with family.

 JoAnne Donelson, Accounting

-Kelly, Marketing Specialist
+Kelly, Marketing Specialist (she/her)

 Summer Smith, Human Resources

 Summer joined SVA in 2007 after earning her A.A. from South Seattle Community College.
 When she’s not at work Summer loves gardening, and canning the harvest at the end of the season; spending time in the park with her husband, Bob, and their dog; razor clam digging out at the ocean; and spending time with family and friends.
 Summer’s home is shared with Bella, a lovely lab mix with pretty amber eyes.